mor234/Ex1-weighted-graph/README.md

 # Weighted graph
 ## This is an implementation of a not-directional (positive) weighted graph in java.
+## The graph is implemented as a hash map of nodes, each node contains the information about him and a Hash map of the node neighbors and the weight of the edge connecting them.
-the project contains the following files:
+was done as a student assignment. the project contains the following files:
 ### Interfaces:
 - weighted_graph.java
 - weighted_graph_algorithms.java
 - node_info.java
 ### Implementations:
+- WGraph_DS.java
 - WGraph_Algo.java
-- WGraph_DS.java
 ### Comparator:
 - NodesComparator.java

-Implemented using 3 class, was done as a student assignment.
+### JUNIT tests:
+- WGraph_DSTest.java
+- WGraph_AlgoTest.java

 Also has 2 junit tests for each of the
-The graph is implemented as a hash map of nodes containing ArrayLists ot their neighbors.
+The graph is implemented as a hash map of nodes containing Hash map of the node neibores and the weight of the edge connecting them their neighbors.
 The 3 class implements the corresponding interfaces: node_info, weighted_graph,     weighted_graph_algorithms (written by boaz benmoshe).